node-inspector/node-inspector/readme.md

 All configuration sources that where found will be flattened into one object, so that sources earlier in this list override later ones.

+command-line arguments and RC files use dashed names only.

 List of predefined options:
 ```